surya-sk/theseus-the-descent/README.md

 ## Running this project
 To run this project, you need to have Visual Studio 2017 or higher.
 You need to have following components installed:
-- Universal Windows Platform development
 - Game development with Unity
+- .NET desktop developnment
+- Universal Windows Platform development (Optional: only if you want to build the app packages for the Store)

 Then, you need to have Unity Hub installed.
 After installing Unity Hub, follow these steps:
 - Clone this project
 - Launch Unity Hub, make sure you activate a license and then click "Add" in the projects section
 - In the file picker, select where this project was cloned
-- Then, you will see this project appear in Unity Hub, with the required Unity editor version.
-Click on the version and the right Unity version will be installed
+- Then, you will see this project appear in Unity Hub, with a warning icon stating the exact version you need to install.
+Click on the icon and the right Unity version will be installed
 - Launch the project

 You're all set!